blacktop/ipsw/www/docs/cli/ipsw/macho/disass.md

       --cache string           Path to .a2s addr to sym cache file (speeds up analysis) -c, --count uint             Number of instructions to disassemble -D, --dec                    Decompile assembly
-      --dec-model string       LLM model to use for decompilation --dec-temp float         LLM temperature for decompilation (default 0.2) --dec-top-p float        LLM top_p for decompilation (default 0.1)
+      --dec-lang string        Language to decompile to (C, ObjC or Swift) --dec-model string       LLM model to use for decompilation --dec-temp float         LLM temperature for decompilation (default 0.2) --dec-top-p float        LLM top_p for decompilation (default 0.1)